valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 Luckily the cursor builder in WPGraphQL handles this recursive SQL generation for you for the standard WP Query uses but when you modify the SQL you must be very careful.
-But not all modification are bad.
+But not all modifications are bad.
 For example just adding extra filtering the to the `$fields['where']` should be ok.
 For the rest there is the `wp-graphql-offset-pagination` enables all the crazy use cases like this.
 Albeit beign bit slower.